- Peter Marlow

 Adam Thirlwell was born in London in 1978.

-He is the author of three novels, Politics, The Escape and Lurid & Cute; a novella, Kapow!; and a project with international novels that includes an essay-book – which won a Somerset Maugham Award – and a compendium of translations edited for McSweeney’s.
+He is the author of three novels, Politics, The Escape and Lurid & Cute; a novella, Kapow!; and Miss Herbert, an essay-book on translation that also works as "inside-out novel" – which won a Somerset Maugham Award – and a compendium of translations edited for McSweeney’s.
 His work is translated into 30 languages.
 He has twice been selected as one of Granta’s Best of Young British Novelists.

 Quasi-academic wit Oscar Wilde had intimate acquaintance with the gay demi-monde of Victorian London, old Etonian George Orwell fought in the Spanish Civil War, and Intelligence officer Graham Greene took a plane and a notebook to wherever there was a revolution brewing up: the things writers will do for a bit of material.